mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Rally raises $17M to expand a platform that lets you invest in (but not buy) collectibles
+  - Datasaur snags $3.9M investment to build intelligent machine learning labeling platform
      <hr/>

-      - *When people ponder the investment opportunity around collectibles, they probably think about things like wine auctions, sales of very expensive, old cars or baseball cards, or maybe a pocket watch that made an unlikely appearance on an antiques TV show, hopin…*
+      - *As machine learning has grown, one of the major bottlenecks remains labeling things so the machine learning application understands the data it’s working with.
+Datasaur, a member of the Y Combinator Winter 2020 batch, announced a $3.9 million investment today…*

-  - Businesses reducing trash and plastic consumption are beginning to look like treasure to some VCs
+  - D-Wave launches its 5,000+ qubit Advantage system
       <hr/>

-      - *Zuleyka Strasner didn’t set out to become an advocate for zero-waste consumption.
-The former manager of partner operations at Felicis Ventures had initially pursued a career in politics in the UK before a move to San Francisco with her husband.
-It was on thei…*
+      - *D-Wave today announced the launch of its new Advantage quantum computers.
+These new systems, with over 5,000 qubits and 15-way qubit connectivity, are now available in the company’s Leap cloud computing platform.
+That’s up from about 2,000 qubits in the previ…*

-  - New program wants to be the Y Combinator for emerging fund managers
+  - Google offers Europe more checks Fitbit data won't be used for ads
       <hr/>

-      - *Rolling funds, the rise of solo capitalists, crowd syndicates, and team-based seed funds all scream one thing in unison: venture capital is growing and getting unbundled at the same time.
-While the asset class remains largely exclusive and skewed white and ma…*
+      - *Google has offered a second round of concessions to try to persuade European regulators to clear its acquisition of wearables maker Fitbit .
+The deal has been stalled by concerns over its impact on consumer privacy and competition in the wearables market.
+Las…*

-  - Axis Security raises $32M to help companies stay secure while working from home
+  - Amazon introduces the Amazon One, a way to pay with your palm when entering stores
       <hr/>

-      - *Axis Security launched last year with the idea of helping customers to enable contractors and third parties to remotely access a company’s systems in a safe way, but when the pandemic hit, they saw another use case, one which had been on their road map: helpi…*
+      - *In the middle of a pandemic when customers are often wearing plastic gloves to stores alongside their face masks, Amazon’s physical retail team is introducing a new biometric device that will allow shoppers to pay at Amazon Go stores using their palm.
+The com…*

-  - Disney+ adds a co-watching feature called GroupWatch
+  - Rally raises $17M to expand a platform that lets you invest in (but not buy) collectibles
       <hr/>

-       - *Disney+ is the latest streaming service to introduce a way for friends and family to watch movies and TV together while in different locations.
-With the pandemic closing movie theaters and making any kind of indoor socializing pretty risky, the Netflix Party …*
+       - *When people ponder the investment opportunity around collectibles, they probably think about things like wine auctions, sales of very expensive, old cars or baseball cards, or maybe a pocket watch that made an unlikely appearance on an antiques TV show, hopin…*